 Via Ferrata trails are becoming increasingly popular in Slovenia.
 Venturing up these picturesque routes comes highly recommended.
 Some basic mountaineering experience is crucial, of course, as is not suffering from vertigo.
 A local guide also comes in handy if you’re a via Ferrata first-timer.

-Here are some of the top via ferrata routes in Slovenia’s mountains:
+Via ferrata Slovenia - here are some of the top routes in Slovenia’s mountains:

 The route begins at the very elevated road pass of Vršič and is one of the most stunning via ferratas in Slovenia.
 It runs towards the north side of the Mala Mojstrovka mountain.
-The trail is safely secured by steel wires and staples.
+The Via Ferrata Mojstrana is a safe trail secured by steel wires and staples.
 There are highly exposed sections with rockfall being quite a common phenomenon.
 Helmets on!
 Rising higher, patches of snow can be seen as late as summer.
 The descent runs down a gravel path, which isn’t the easiest, so do be careful.
 The Hanz route is suitable for families, but only if you have some basic mountaineering experience.

 This via ferrata is another Slovenian favourite.
 The Kopišcar route leads to the most breath-taking natural window you’ll ever see.
 Be warned, it’s a very demanding via ferrata that includes steep, almost vertical parts and narrow passages.
 Iron pegs will aid your climb, yet caution should be taken at all times.
 Concertation is paramount!

-Experienced climbers can also tackle frozen waterfalls in Prisojnik’s lower areas and winter climbing is certainly a must if you fall under that category.
+Experienced climbers can also tackle frozen waterfalls in Prisojnik’s lower areas and ice climbing is certainly a must if you fall under that category.